-The MTPO initially adopted this policy on June 11, 1998 and revised it on June 13, 2002.
+The MTPO initially adopted this policy on June 11, 1998.

 10.4 MTPO Design Plan Percentage Review- MTPO staff and FDOT staff will review the draft Tentative Work Program to identify projects to be reviewed by the Design Team.
 FDOT projects will be reviewed in accordance with the Project Design Plan Review Stages table.
 In addition, local projects on City-maintained and County-maintained arterials and major collectors will be reviewed in accordance with the Project Design Plan Review Stages table.